Municipal Elections happen every year and we have the power to decide who represents us at a local level. Check to see 2023 upcoming elections here.

 Vote By Mail

-We love voting by mail and recommend it for those looking for an easy and reliable way to vote!
-Young people, senior citizens, and those without access to reliable transportation greatly benefit from Vote-by-Mail.
-This is a convenient option for those not wanting to stand in line to cast ballots or those preferring to vote at their convenience in the weeks leading up to Election Day.
-Click the links below to find out more information about how to Vote-by-Mail.
+- Voting by mail is an easy & reliable way to vote for young people, senior citizens, voters with disabilities, and those without access to reliable transportation — it’s also a convenient option for those not wanting to stand in line to cast ballots or those preferring to vote at their convenience in the weeks leading up to Election Day.

 - If you wait to vote on Election Day, you must vote at your assigned precinct.
 Find your Election Day polling location here.